 Teeth Cleanings and Dementia

 Most dental insurance plans cover a teeth cleaning (prophylaxis) every six months.
-Since it can be extremely difficult getting a dementia patient to comply with brushing and flossing twice a day, you may want to consider paying for two extra cleanings a year so your loved one goes to the dentist every three months.
-This can help combat plaque and tartar buildup on the teeth and prevent serious gum conditions like gingivitis and periodontitis, all of which contribute to decay and tooth loss.
-Additional cleanings can be especially helpful if your loved one needs ongoing help controlling or treating an established oral disorder.
+Since it can be extremely difficult getting a dementia patient to comply with brushing and flossing twice a day, you may want to consider paying for two extra cleanings each year so your loved one goes to the dentist every three months.
+This can help combat plaque and tartar buildup on the teeth.
+Additional cleanings also help to prevent serious gum conditions like gingivitis and periodontitis, which contribute to decay and tooth loss.
+Dental appointments are especially important if a dementia patient needs ongoing help controlling or treating an established oral disorder.

 Daily Dental Care Tips for Seniors

-A dementia patient’s health is usually a caregiver’s main focus, quality of life is especially important.
-Although sugar is a notorious culprit when it comes to dental issues, if your loved one enjoys candy, cookies, cake, ice cream or other sweets, by all means let them have it (with their doctor’s permission).
-After the snack is consumed, though, take the time to have them drink water or at the very least rinse out their mouth.
+While a dementia patient’s health is usually a caregiver’s main focus, quality of life is equally important.
+Although sugar is a notorious culprit when it comes to dental issues, if your loved one enjoys candy, cookies, cake, ice cream or other sweets, by all means, indulge them (with their doctor’s permission).
+After the snack is consumed, though, take the time to have them drink water or at least rinse out their mouth.
 This will help to flush out residual food particles and bacteria, preventing the buildup of tartar and plaque.
-Proper hydration also helps to keep their mouth moist.
-Saliva is meant to serve this rinsing purpose, but many older adults suffer from dry mouth that can be caused by a wide range of over-the-counter and prescription medications.
-Again, this is an extra step, but well worth it.
+Proper hydration also helps to keep their mouth moist and inhibit bacterial growth.
+Saliva is meant to serve this rinsing purpose, but many older adults suffer from dry mouth caused by a wide range of over-the-counter and prescription medications.

-A fruit salad can be a helpful tool in dental hygiene.
-Try to end every meal with a few orange slices and a few pieces of crisp, raw fruits and vegetables like apples, pears, celery or carrots followed by water.
-The oranges will break down the sugar and starch in their mouth and the apples, pears, celery or carrots will help “brush” plaque from their teeth.
+A fruit salad can be a surprisingly helpful tool in maintaining dental hygiene.
+Try to end every meal with a few orange slices and a few pieces of crisp, raw fruits and vegetables, such as apples, pears, celery or carrots.
+The acid in the oranges will break down the sugar and starch in their mouth, and the crunchy fruits or vegetables will help “brush” plaque from their teeth.
 Once again, the last step is using water to wash everything down.
 Check with their doctor and dentist before starting this type of program, especially if any chewing or swallowing issues are present.

 All the above suggestions may not work for everyone, but these strategies have helped me care for my wife’s teeth for years.
 Hopefully these tips can help you develop or adapt a similar plan that works for you and your loved one.
 If you have any questions or concerns, be sure to consult a dental professional.